-Preventative Search and Rescue: The Forgotten Solution to our SAR Crisis
+Preventative Search and Rescue: The Solution to the SAR Crisis

-It isn’t easy to be a search and rescue (SAR) volunteer in Colorado these days.
+Being a search and rescue (SAR) volunteer in Colorado these days isn’t easy.
 The state’s 2,800 volunteers respond to more than 3,600 rescues every year… a number that continues to grow along with the state’s population.
-While teams do what they can to prevent accidents through education and outreach, they have limited time and resources and lack the expertise to engage in broad public educational campaigns – the kind that make a significant impact and prevent the most accidents.
+While teams do what they can to prevent accidents through education and outreach, they have limited time and resources.
+They lack the expertise to engage in broad public educational campaigns – the kind that makes a significant impact and prevents the most accidents.
 That’s why we need to invest more in preventative search and rescue (PSAR), especially in the private and nonprofit sectors.
-More aggressive educational campaigns can make a real impact and prevent hundreds of dangerous missions each year.
+More aggressive educational campaigns can make a significant impact and prevent hundreds of dangerous missions each year.

 There are a rising number of SAR missions but fewer volunteers available to respond to them